Twitter responds to Musk’s claims, calls them ‘excuses’

-SAN FRANCISCO (AP) — Twitter has filed a response to claims by billionaire Elon Musk that he has legitimate reasons for wanting to back out of his $44 billion deal to buy the social media company.
+That fate of that acquisition, which Musk agreed to without taking the time to examine the details of Twitter’s business, now rests with a Delaware court where Twitter sued to force Musk to complete the deal.
+The case is scheduled to go to trial on October 17.

+The court’s decision could ultimately determine the future of a social platform used daily by 238 million people around the globe — a small audience by the standards of Facebook and other major platforms, but one that include political leaders, major entertainers and experts on a variety of subjects.
+Until January 2021, it was also home to the then-U.S. president, Donald Trump.

-In an unexpected twist, Twitter was able to file its response to Musk before Musk’s own counterclaims have been made public.
+In an unexpected twist, Twitter was able to file its response to Musk before Musk’s own counterclaims have surfaced in public.
 A judge ruled on Wednesday that Musk’s counterclaim will be made public by Friday.

+Parts of Musk’s counterclaim, however, were included in Twitter’s response.
+These include accusing the company of fraud and “delay tactics” and only providing Musk “sanitized, incomplete information” in answer to his questions about spam accounts and other company metrics.
+While Twitter has claimed that Musk is inventing reasons to get out of buying the company, Musk’s lawyers say that Twitter is the one holding back the deal by “dragging its feet” and providing insufficient data to the billionaire’s requests.

-In a reply filed Thursday in Delaware Chancery Court, Twitter calls Musk’s reasoning “a story, imagined in an effort to escape a merger agreement that Musk no longer found attractive once the stock market—and along with it, his massive personal wealth—declined in value.”
+In a reply filed Thursday in Delaware Chancery Court, Twitter calls Musk’s reasoning “a story, imagined in an effort to escape a merger agreement that Musk no longer found attractive.”

 “The Counterclaims are a made-for-litigation tale that is contradicted by the evidence and common sense,” Twitter’s response says.
 “Musk invents representations Twitter never made and then tries to wield, selectively, the extensive confidential data Twitter provided him to conjure a breach of those purported representations.”